Tensor functors between categories of quasi-coherent sheaves: Introduction

 This improves on the corresponding result on projective schemes, obtained in \cite{Br} by rather different methods.
 In the language of that paper, our result is that every quasi-compact quasi-separated scheme is tensorial.
 It is unclear whether or not the same is true for quasi-compact quasi-separated (algebraic) stacks, but certain partial results can be obtained (although we will not discuss stacks much in this paper); we mention, for example, that the result is not very difficult to prove for classifying stacks of finite groups.
+Recently, Daniel Schäppi (\cite{Sch1,Sch2}) has proven the corresponding equivalence if $X$ is an Adams stack (i.e. a geometric stack with the strong resolution property) and even classified those monoidal categories which are of the form $\Q(X)$ for some Adams stack $X$ using a suitable generalization of Tannakian categories.

 The paper is organized as follows:

 Section 2 reviews basics on monoidal categories and universal cocompletions.
 This will in particular settle Theorem \ref{main} in the special case when $X$ is affine.
 We also make some preparations concerning immersions.